 Unsecured personal loan debt: $12,917

 New Jersey debt consolidation - What should you avoid?

 When you consolidate your bills into a single payment, try to avoid the following steps:

 New Jersey hard-money loan:When you are experiencing financial difficulties, you've already missed several payments, and hurt your credit scores.
-So, a hard money lender might be able to offer you a New Jersey consolidation loan.
+So, a hard money lender might be able to offer you a debt consolidation loan in NJ.
 The interest rate on these types of loans can be as high as 20% or more, which will make your financial situation worse.

 New Jersey balance transfer:There are New Jersey credit card (cc) companies that may offer low interest balance transfer cards.
 But the low rates last for only a few months.
 Once the introductory period is over, the interest rate on the card will increase.
 Then, you will have to switch to a different credit card.
 If you switch cards frequently, it shows up on your credit report and lenders will consider you a risky borrower and start to refuse your applications for new credit.

 What are the reasons to choose New Jersey debt settlement?

 Below are some of the reasons why you should go for New Jersey debt settlement:

 You pay only a part of what you owe